rpgreview/papersandpaychecks/pnp.md

 A character naturally heals 1 Physical Bruise per 60-STR (unmodified) tactical rounds, and 1 Physical Wound per 60-STR (unmodified) strategic turns.
 A successful Survival skill check will heal 1d3 Physical Wounds, 1d6 Physical Bruises, and double the rate of healing.
 Mental Bruises are likewise recovered 1 point per 60-WIS (unmodified) tactical rounds, a 1 Mental Wound per 60-WIS (unmodified) turns.
 A successful Inspire skill check will heal 1d3 Mental Wounds, 1d6 Mental Bruises, and double the rate of healing.
 Finally Social Bruises are naturally recovered at a rate of 1 per 60-CHA (unmodified) strategic turns, and Social Wounds at 60-CHA (unmodified) *days*.
 There is no skill that cures social damage.

 > **Code of Cthulhu**
->
-> A roleplaying game of eldritch investigations into secrets of which man was not meant to know.
+A roleplaying game of eldritch investigations into secrets of which man was not meant to know.
 Where Call of Cthulhu meets Kult meets System Administration.
->
-> GM You are happily sitting at your desk after a pleasant Friday lunch, when you see a notification of an email.
+GM You are happily sitting at your desk after a pleasant Friday lunch, when you see a notification of an email.
->
-> Player I groan and open the mail.
+Player I groan and open the mail.
->
-> It is a Nagios ticket.
+It is a Nagios ticket.
 CPU warning on a server.
 You don't recognise what the server actually does.
->
-> Sigh.
+Sigh.
 I log in and run "top".
->
-> It's pretty slow to log you on.
+It's pretty slow to log you on.
 Top line of top shows "java" using 249% of the CPU.
 Load's at 93.
 This is a mental attack, attack value 15
->
-> Shit.
+Shit.
 Um... press "c".
 Defense roll 12
->
-> You can see the full details of the Java invocation.
+You can see the full details of the Java invocation.
 And you can see the fateful curse "tomcat" mixed in with the strange moon language.
 Take 3 points of mental bruises.
->
-> Dammit.
+Dammit.
 Um, do I have any service owner contact details?
->
-> What do you think?
+What do you think?
->
-> I think I should ignore it and see if it'll sort itself out.
+I think I should ignore it and see if it'll sort itself out.
->
-> You go and get a cup of coffee.
+You go and get a cup of coffee.
 It's good.
 Strangely, you gain a 1 point back in mental bruises.
->
-> Suddenly you realise there's a Client Relationship Manager standing right behind your chair, breathing heavily.
+Suddenly you realise there's a Client Relationship Manager standing right behind your chair, breathing heavily.
 You didn't even hear him approach, another mental attack with a value of 10.
 He tells you that some critical service is unresponsive, and he's already escalated to your supervisor's boss that you haven't fixed it yet.
->
-> Ugh.
-Defense roll 9, I take another mental wound.
+Ugh.
+Defense roll 9, I take another mental bruise.
 Is he the service owner?
->
-> No, he's the guy who promised the customer that this service would never fall over.
+No, he's the guy who promised the customer that this service would never fall over.
 He also golfs with the head of the IT services department.
->
-> Shit.
+Shit.
 I ask him if I have his permission to restart the service.
->
-> "What, you want to break it more?
+"What, you want to break it more?
 Why do we pay you people to break things?
 You have to fix it now, there are millions of dollars at stake!"
->
-> Does he know who is the service owner?
+Does he know who is the service owner?
->
-> Guess.
+Guess.
->
-> Does he know where there's any documentation?
+Does he know where there's any documentation?
->
-> Seriously?
+Seriously?
->
-> Right.
+Right.
 Um. stuff it. `# service tomcat restart`
->
-> tomcat: unrecognised service
->
+`tomcat: unrecognised service`
-> Damn. `# chkconfig --list`
+Damn. `# chkconfig --list`
->
-> You see only one service which looks like it might be what you're looking for.
+You see only one service which looks like it might be what you're looking for.
 It's called "data_sqafxz".
->
-> `# service data_sqafxz restart`
+`# service data_sqafxz restart`
->
-> `Usage: /etc/init.d/data_sqafxz {start|stop|import}`
+`Usage: /etc/init.d/data_sqafxz {start|stop|import}`
->
-> "Import" WTF?
+"Import" WTF?
 No restart function.
 OK: `# service data_sqafxz stop`
->
-> `Stopping SQaFXZ data service ... ...
+`Stopping SQaFXZ data service ... ...
 [OK]`
->
-> Right. `# service data_sqafxz start`
+Right. `# service data_sqafxz start`
->
-> `Starting SQaFXZ data service ... ... ... ... ... ... ... ...
+`Starting SQaFXZ data service ... ... ... ... ... ... ... ...
 [FAILED]`.
 That's another mental attack, value 12
->
-> Defense 12.
+Defense 12.
 I don't panic.
->
-> The CRM behind you has started shouting.
+The CRM behind you has started shouting.
 "What did you do?
 Did you just break it?
 Why did you break it?"
 His phone starts ringing.
 Another CRM arrives and starts yelling at the first one, then they both yell at you.
 This is another mental attack, with values of 10 each.
->
-> Defense rolls of 11 and 9.
+Defense rolls of 11 and 9.
 One wound.
 I've had worse than a couple of shouting CRMs.
-> Logs.
+Logs.
 There have to be logs, right?
-> `cd /var/log/; ls -l`
+`cd /var/log/; ls -l`
->
-> There is a SQaFXZ directory.
+There is a SQaFXZ directory.
->
-> `cd SQaFXZ; ls -l`
+`cd SQaFXZ; ls -l`
->
-> It appears this package does its own log rotation.
+It appears this package does its own log rotation.
 Meaning in practice that there is a date stamped log file for each day this service has been operating, and none have been deleted.
->
-> What?
+What?
 Why??
->
-> One of the CRMs shouts something about "auditing" and "security".
+One of the CRMs shouts something about "auditing" and "security".
 The other screams "Access Control!".
->
-> How far back do these logs go?
+How far back do these logs go?
->
-> ls -l pipe though wc -l... divide by 365... about four and a half years.
+ls -l pipe though wc -l... divide by 365... about four and a half years.
->
-> How big is this disk?
+How big is this disk?
->
-> df -h says "...
+df -h says "...
 100GB  57%  /var/log/SQaFXZ".
 Another mental attack target value 10.
->
-> Roll 9, another wound.
+Roll 9, another bruise.
 I'm still here.
 That's ... what, 30+ megs of log a day, every day for four and a half years?
->
-> Yep.
+Yep.
->
-> tail(1) today's.
+tail(1) today's.
->
-> Ten lines isn't nearly enough.
+Ten lines isn't nearly enough.
 You can see that it's all Java error and warning logs, and you can see that something dropped its clogs, but you will need to go further back to see what.
-> Another CRM has turned up, and he brought your supervisor's boss.
+Another CRM has turned up, and he brought your supervisor's boss.
 They are all yelling at each other and at you.
 Another mental attack target value 12.
->
-> less(1) today's log.
+less(1) today's log.
->
-> Fail defense roll; only a 9.
+Fail defense roll; only a 9.
 Another 3 mental bruises, 7 total.
->
-> You see a reference to a failure related to a service not being accessible, but you don't think that's the immediate problem, because that service was turned off three years ago and the hardware taken away by a metaphysical hazmat team.
+You see a reference to a failure related to a service not being accessible, but you don't think that's the immediate problem, because that service was turned off three years ago and the hardware taken away by a metaphysical hazmat team.
-> You find a reference to a server not responding, and lots of errors after that where it went crazy trying to reconnect.
+You find a reference to a server not responding, and lots of errors after that where it went crazy trying to reconnect.
 That's probably where the CPU load went.
->
-> I'd better have a look at that other server, then.
+I'd better have a look at that other server, then.
->
-> ^A^C on screen(1), and you're good to go.
+^A^C on screen(1), and you're good to go.
 This server is up, but also taking its time.
 It's running Solaris.
 That's a mental attack value 12.
->
-> Unsurprisingly, fail with a 10.
+Unsurprisingly, fail with a 10.
 That's 9 mental bruises.
 OK, what's making it slow?
 I run top.
->
-> At the top of the screen you see the command "oracle", and a series of dread runes and forbidden incantations taking up the rest of the commands on the page.
+At the top of the screen you see the command "oracle", and a series of dread runes and forbidden incantations taking up the rest of the commands on the page.
 Another mental attack value 12.
->
-> Oops, roll of 6.
+Oops, roll of 6.
 I don't have any Luck Points left.
 That's 15 mental bruises.
->
-> ...
+...
 Oh dear, that takes you negative.
 You suffer a contagious psychotic break: your madness cuts holes in reality itself, and faceless daemons from unknown realms emerge to plague a yet unknowing mankind.
 The CRMs greet one as "Doug".
 You weep tears of blood and gibber quietly as the veil shreds and you realise that you sit in the cubicle by the toilet door in the fluorescent cube hell of Gehenna.
->
-> It is now five forty-seven, Friday afternoon.
+It is now five forty-seven, Friday afternoon.

 <img src="https://raw.githubusercontent.com/rpgreview/papersandpaychecks/master/images/computer.jpg" />